Macron faces tough battle for control of parliament as France votes

-Voting starts at 8 a.m.
+Voting started at 8 a.m.
 (0600 GMT), with initial projections expected at 8 p.m.
 (1800 GMT) in an election that could change the face of French politics.

 Pollsters predict Macron's camp will end up with the biggest number of seats, but say it is in no way guaranteed to reach the 289 threshold for an absolute majority.